You’ve probably heard the saying, “You have to spend money to make money,” right?

 7. Submit to a juried exhibition or recognized art publication

 Not only does this add to your resume if you are accepted, but it can also help you grow your network and get your work noticed by new curators and collectors.
+(Here are some excellent tips for getting accepted into juried shows in the first place.)

 8. Try Facebook or Instagram ads